-An uncontested divorce in Florida with children is more complex than a standard uncontested divorce where the issues are primarily financial.
+An uncontested divorce in Florida with child is more complex than a standard uncontested divorce where the issues are primarily financial.
 When children are involved, the family law court requires your attorney to present additional documents for the court records.
-These documents will govern how both parents share time with their children and child support will be calculated.
+These may include a UCCJEA, an extended Notice of Social Security Numbers, a parenting plan and child support guidelines (described below).
 How is an uncontested divorce with children different in practice?
 Call us at 407-335-8113 for a consultation to discuss whether affordable amicable uncontested divorce is right for your family.

 In addition to the standard pleadings when there is an uncontested divorce in Florida with child, your amicable divorce or simple divorce (there are several phrases that litigants use to describe this process) must include a parenting plan, a child support guidelines worksheet, a UCCJEA, and a more extensive notice of Social Security Numbers.
 The Florida parenting plan must meet certain minimum requirements, or the court may require you to amend the plan to comply with its rules and regulations (statutorily speaking).
 Your uncontested divorce attorney in Orlando will work closely with you to ensure the parenting plan not only meets the court’s requirements, but also ensures it aligns with your schedule so it will be in your and your children’s best interests.

 Uncontested Divorce in Florida With Child and Child Support